MegaBitmap/UDPBD-for-XEBP/README.md

 ## Requirements

 - A PlayStation 2 console configured to run unsigned code via an exploit such as FreeMCBoot or PS2BBL.
+- LaunchELF v4.43x_isr (bundled with PS2BBL) or LaunchELF v4.43a 41e4ebe (bundled with FMCB v1.966)
 - A PlayStation 2 slim with built in Ethernet or a fat model with an OEM network adapter.
 - A MBR FAT32 formatted USB drive that is ready to be erased.
 This is used for XEB+ and assorted files.
 Game ISOs are stored on the PC.
 - A Windows PC with enough free space to store ISOs.
 - A Ethernet cable to connect the PS2 to the PC.